robertfeldt/PushGP.jl/README.md

 Yes, there are some differences since my focus is on using this for research and future development rather than for backward compatibility.
 I will try to list deviances here though:

 - `PushInterpreter`s can but does not have to make use of an Exec stack.
 While standard Push implementations always make use of such a stack there are use cases where one does not need to evolve complex programming constructs and then it might be simpler to exclude Exec stack manipulating instructions (since they might the search slower).
+- We do not yet support the Plush linear genomes for PushGP.
+This should be a fairly trivial fix when the core has been ported over from previous Julia versions.

 ## History of this package